Join the Contributor Program

 Support Young Voices' work empowering rising leaders for liberty like Neetu!

-Impact Interview: Conner Drigotas
+Success Stories: Conner Drigotas

 This week's impact interview is with Conner Drigotas.
 Conner is the Managing Editor for the Connecticut Inside Investigator, an investigative nonprofit outlet dedicated to informing the people of corruption in the state's politics through news reporting and in-depth investigative pieces.